 Mayor Supports NI Charities

-The Mayor of Antrim and Newtownabbey, Councillor Thomas Hogg, will be fundraising for three NI charities throughout his year in office.
+Mayor of Antrim and Newtownabbey, Councillor John Scott, will be fundraising for three charities in Northern Ireland throughout his year in office.

-Speaking about his charities, the Mayor commented: “This year I have chosen to support ABF The Soldier’s Charity, Autism NI and Cancer Fund for Children.
-I have great appreciation for each of these particular charities and I fully admire and respect the work they do and the contributions they make to society.
-A variety of fund raising activities and events will be organised throughout my Mayoral term and I know the people of Antrim and Newtownabbey will be as generous as ever in their support.”
+The Mayor commented: “This year I have chosen to support the Kevin Bell Repatriation Trust, Lighthouse and Help for Heroes.
+Each of these charities has a special place in my heart and I fully admire and respect the work they do and the contributions they make to society.
+A variety of fundraising activities and events will be organised throughout my Mayoral term and I know the people of Antrim and Newtownabbey will be as generous as ever in their support.”

-For more information on the Mayor’s Charities, please see www.antrimandnewtownabbey.gov.uk/MayorsOffice/charities.
+For more information on the Mayor’s Charities visit www.antrimandnewtownabbey.gov.uk/MayorsOffice/charities